 But then again, maybe there’s always room for one more…

-A few years ago, my husband and I added the most precious little stone of all to our collection.
-Our daughter Petra (which means ‘rock’ or ‘stone’) was born on June 8th, 2013.
+Unbeknownst to me at the time of this writing, my husband and I would soon add the most precious stone of all to our collection.
+Our daughter Petra (which means “rock” or “stone”) was born on June 8th, 2013.